scadreau/surgicase/SCHEDULER_README.md

 - **ERROR**: Database errors, unexpected failures

 Log output includes:
-- Number of cases found
+- Number of cases found for each status
-- Processing results
+- Processing results for each update type
 - Individual case exceptions
 - Performance metrics
+- Clear identification of which update job is running

 ## Monitoring